bharath12345/bharath12345.github.io/_posts/2013-08-01-real-time-dashboard-with-camel-activemq-dojo-on-jboss-using-jms--websocket.md

 Further to this, I am slowly developing an aversion to everything Spring.
 I opine that it is better to avoid Spring in any new development project of scale.
 And Camel JMS is based on Spring.
 So better to use ActiveMQ directly.

 #### 3. Why WebSocket?
 Experts in RESTful design like [Bill Burke](http://bill.burkecentral.com/2012/02/28/web-sockets-a-disaster-in-waiting/) denounce WebSockets sharply.
 There are [others](http://www.infoq.com/news/2012/02/websockets-rest) who welcome it anyway.
 Personally, I like the idea of a full duplex channel on top of HTTP.
 I dont think WebSockets maybe a good idea for companies and applications to expose there data and services - which exactly is the usecase for RESTful.
 WebSockets quite beautifully fit within enterprise products/applications where services are consumed internally between modules/known-applications and are deployed in a distributed setup where they cross multiple DMZ.
-With the upcoming [draft of HTTP 2.0](http://apiux.com/2013/07/23/http2-0-initial-draft-released/) which will hopefully support -
+Along with the upcoming [draft of HTTP 2.0](http://apiux.com/2013/07/23/http2-0-initial-draft-released/) which will hopefully support -

 * Binary
 * Connections remain open so long as user stays on the page
 * Multiple open streams
 * Priorities

+having WebSockets will make HTTP a dependable channel for realtime!

 #### 4. Why JBoss7?
 In the world of open source Java, JBoss is simply the best application container around.
 I used the [Wildfly](http://wildfly.org) 8.0 Alpha3 for this prototype